-32 A company secret means publicly inaccessible technical, technological, trade, organizational information that an entrepreneur, taking all indispensable action, keeps confident.
+A company secret means publicly inaccessible technical, technological, trade, organizational information that an entrepreneur, taking all indispensable action, keeps confident.

-The following information, submitted to certification authorities and registration authorities, is accessible for the public in the repository:
+The following information is accessible for the public in the repository:

-- Certification Policy and Certification Practice Statement, - templates of agreements of CERTUM with subscribers, - the price list of services, - guides for users, - registration authorities and certification authorities certificates, - certificates belonging to subscribers (upon their prior approval), - Certificates Revocation List, - extracts from post-control reports (as detailed as possible) prepared by an authorized institution.
+- Certification Policy and Certification Practice Statement, - templates of agreements of CERTUM with subscribers, - the price list of services, - guides for users, - the Primary Registration Authority's, Registration Points and CERTUM's certification authorities certificates, - certificates belonging to subscribers (upon their prior approval), - Certificates Revocation List, - extracts from post-control reports (as detailed as possible) prepared by an authorized institution.